Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Jason Fukushima over 3 years ago
+Jason Fukushima about 4 years ago

 I am writing today to oppose this appeal in support of Mitsu Miyagi and Greg Vaughn.
 I have personally known both men for many years.
 They are positive role models, have good family values, and great examples of community members.
 For most of their lives, they have given back to the community in only positive ways and always do so with good intentions.
 Thank you for your time.